INSURANCE INDUSTRY AT A GLANCE

 - The U.S. insurance industry employed 2.5 million people in 2015, according to the U.S. Department of Labor.
 Of those, 1.5 million worked for insurance companies, including life and health insurers (851,100 workers), P/C insurers (599,700 workers) and reinsurers (25,100 workers).
 The remaining 1.1 million people worked for insurance agencies, brokers and other insurance-related enterprises.

-- Total P/C cash and invested assets were $1.5 trillion in 2014, according to SNL Financial.
-L/H cash and invested assets totaled $3.6 trillion in 2014.
-The majority of these assets were in bonds (61 percent of P/C assets and 74 percent of L/H assets).
+- Total P/C cash and invested assets were $1.5 trillion in 2015, according to S&P Global Market Intelligence.
+L/H cash and invested assets totaled $3.7 trillion in 2015.
+The total of cash and invested assets for both sectors was $5.2 trillion.
+The majority of these assets were in bonds (62 percent of P/C assets and 74 percent of L/H assets).

 (Annual averages, 000)